 Andie MacDowell, Dolly Parton, James Woods among others.
 The film Last Day in Chicago,

 in which she had a starring role, won its division of the

 Chicago Tribune listed her as one of the best shows to listen to

 when she hosted and produced The Midday Show at ABC

 Radio affiliate WKRS, the first woman to do so, winning the Lake

 County Womens Coalitions Woman in Communications Award

 and Illinois Public Health Association Media Award.
-She hosted a show for WaukTown radio, and shows are available online anytime for listeners around the world.
-Shows there are averaging over a million hits per month.
+She hosted a show for WaukTown radio with shows there averaging over a million hits per month.
 She has done shows with James Brown, Steve Allen, Richard Marx, Alan Thicke, Bart

 Starr, Jim Otto, Astronaut Jim Lovell, chef Jacques Pepin, Elektra Records

 founder Jack Holzman, Jennifer O'Neill, Livingston Taylor, Alan Osmond,